pololu/pololu-3pi-plus-32u4-arduino-library/README.md

 ## Version history

+* 1.1.3 (2022-09-06): Fixed a bug in the Encoders demo that could prevent encoder errors from being shown properly on the display.
 * 1.1.2 (2021-10-15): Fixed a bug that prevented the OLED display from working if the MOS pin was previously changed to be an input.
 * 1.1.1 (2021-08-11): Fixed a typo in the RotationResist demo.
 * 1.1.0 (2021-08-10): Added support for the 3pi+ 32U4 OLED.